-Serve the pork in warm buns or taco shells with garnishes.
+Serve the pork in warm buns or taco shells with garnishes, and enjoy.

 - Mexican Pork Carnitas: Add 1 1/2 teaspoons of dried oregano and 1 1/2 teaspoons of dried cumin to the pork along with the garlic and replace half of the chicken stock with orange juice.
 Serve in taco shells or soft tortillas with your favorite taco garnishes.